 What is Interac?

-Interac is an interbank network that allows financial institutions and other enterprises to make electronic monetary transactions.
-Founded in 1984, Interac serves as the substitute for Canada’s debit card system and is used by 16 million Canadians every day.
+Interac is a Canadian interbank network that allows financial institutions and other enterprises to make electronic monetary transactions, and also serves as Canada’s debit card system.

 Instead, payments are approved via a third-party payment solutions company called CertaPay, which then authorizes the transaction and sends a notification to both participants by email.
 Interac e-transfer is widely available at both Canadian financial institutions and casino sites, and is regulated by the Bank of Canada.